Venkat-Rajgopal/Python_OOP/README.md

 ---

 ### *Credits*
 - Dan Bader and the team at [Real Python](https://realpython.com) for their excellent Python Education series.
-I have benefitted hugely from tutorials.
+I have benefitted hugely from their tutorials.